 8. Talk Tonight

-A gorgeous little acoustic ditty voiced by Noel that originally appeared as a b-side to 'Some Might Say' form (What's the Story) Morning Glory?, ‘Talk Tonight’ is as stripped back as Oasis get, just guitars, voice and a little Fender Rhodes piano tinkling away in the background.
+A gorgeous little acoustic ditty voiced by Noel that originally appeared as a b-side to 'Some Might Say' from (What's the Story) Morning Glory?, ‘Talk Tonight’ is as stripped back as Oasis get, just guitars, voice and a little Fender Rhodes piano tinkling away in the background.
 To put it simply, we love it.

 7. Fade Away